Air handler: Blower/fan

 Air handlers typically employ a large squirrel cage blower driven by an AC induction electric motor to move the air.
 The blower may operate at a single speed, offer a variety of set speeds, or be driven by a variable-frequency drive to allow a wide range of air flow rates.
 Flow rate may also be controlled by inlet vanes or outlet dampers on the fan.
-Some residential air handlers in USA (central "furnaces" or "air conditioners") use a brushless DC electric motor that has variable speed capabilities.
+Some air handlers including residential ones in the USA (central "furnaces" or "air conditioners") use a brushless DC electric motor that has variable speed capabilities.
 Air handlers in Europe and Australia and New Zealand now commonly use backward curve fans without scroll or "plug fans".
 These are driven using high efficiency EC (electronically commutated) motors with built in speed control.
+Several of these fans can be placed in a "fan wall" or fan array.
 The higher the RTU temperature, the slower the air will flow.
 And the lower the RTU temperature, the faster the air will flow.

 Multiple blowers may be present in large commercial air handling units, typically placed at the end of the AHU and the beginning of the supply ductwork (therefore also called "supply fans").
 They are often augmented by fans in the return air duct ("return fans") pushing the air into the AHU.

 Balancing

 Un-balanced fans wobble and vibrate.
 For home AC fans, this can be a major problem: air circulation is greatly reduced at the vents (as wobble is lost energy), efficiency is compromised, and noise is increased.
 Another major problem in fans that are not balanced is longevity of the bearings (attached to the fan and shaft) is compromised.
-This can cause failure to occur long before the bearings life expectancy.
+This can cause failure to occur long before the bearings' life expectancy.

 Weights can be strategically placed to correct for a smooth spin (for a ceiling fan, trial and error placement typically resolves the problem).
 Home/central AC fans or other big fans are typically taken to shops, which have special balancers for more complicated balancing (trial and error can cause damage before the correct points are found).
 The fan motor itself does not typically vibrate.